armazzer/armazzer/README.md

 - Git and GitHub - version control
 - LaTeX

 I'm a purpose-driven individual, eager to devote my working hours to a great cause.
-I'd love to be involved in building a sustainable future, progressive approaches to healthcare, or simply improving the lives of people in difficult circumstances.
+I'd love to be involved in building a sustainable future, progressive approaches to healthcare, or simply improving people's day to day lives.
 <!--
 **armazzer/armazzer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.